 Heel – hounds are said to be hunting heel when they hunt the reverse

-“Hold Hard” – shouted by the Field Master to stop the field.
+“Hold Hard” – The Field Master is asking you to stop.

-Huntsman – the man who hunts the hounds.
-There is only one huntsman on the hunting field per day, he may also be a Master, and he has right of way at all times.
+Huntsman – the person who hunts the hounds.
+There is only one huntsman on the hunting field per day and he has right of way at all times

 Hunt Staff -the people responsible for working the hounds. i.e. Huntsman and Whippers-in.
 They may be Masters, amateurs or professionals

-“Keep in Please” – a signal given to members of the field when riders must keep in to the verge or off the crop.
+“Headlands Please” – a signal given to members of the field when riders must keep to the fence-line in fields of crop or new seed.